ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alpha-ess/README.md

 ## alpha-ess adapter for ioBroker

-This adapter logs into the web API of [Alpha ESS](https://www.alphaess.com/) and retrieves information for your Alpha ESS equipment.\
+This adapter logs into the web API of [Alpha-ESS](https://www.alphaess.com/) and retrieves information for your Alpha-ESS equipment.\
-Depending on your Alpha ESS product, it is possible to get realtime data and configuration data for your equipment.
-Which data points are returned by the API depends on your Alpha ESS equipment.
+Depending on your Alpha-ESS product, it is possible to get realtime data and configuration data for your equipment.
+Which data points are returned by the API depends on your Alpha-ESS equipment.

-This adapter supports two APIs, the internal Alpha ESS Web API, which may be changed at any time by Alpha ESS, and the Alpha ESS Open API, which provides less functionality but is an official and documented API for Alpha ESS devices.
+This adapter uses the Alpha-ESS Open API, which is an official and documented API for Alpha-ESS devices.

-Staring with version 1.0.0-alpha.5, the quality attribute of each state is set accordingly to its status:
+The quality attribute of each state is set accordingly to its status:
 | Quality | meaning |
 |:--------|:--------------------------------------------------|
 |0x00 |OK and up to date |